Jourdan Dunn Attacks London Nightclub In Racism Row

 THEY WANT TO PLAY OUR MUSIC BUT DONT WANT OUR BLACK ASS IN THE CLUB, HA IIGHT COOL!— Jourdan Dunn (@missjourdandunn) September 16, 2017

-Dunn thanked her guests for attending and apologised for the bouncers' behaviour.
+Dunn thanked her guests for attending and apologized for the bouncers' behavior.

 ANYWAY THANK YOU TO EVERY ONE WHO CAME OUT IT MEANS EVERYTHING TO ME ❤️— Jourdan Dunn (@missjourdandunn) September 17, 2017